 It will soon be American Thanksgiving, so I thought I’d re-post our Thanksgiving Cranberry Corn bread.
-It’s based on the Portuguese Broa style (page 151 in the book)—it’s our regular Master Recipe, but with 1 1/2 cups of all-purpose flour taken out and replaced with an equal amount of cornmeal.
+It’s based on the Portuguese Broa style (page 151 in the book)—it’s the regular Master Recipe, but with 1 1/2 cups of all-purpose flour taken out and replaced with an equal amount of cornmeal.

 Here’s what you need to do.
 Take about 2 pounds of the Broa dough mentioned above and shape it into a ball; then flatten it with your hands and a rolling pin until it’s about 1/2-inch thick.
 Sprinkle the dough with 1/3 of a cup of dried cranberries (or 1/2 cup fresh):